Depression is very common in teens. It affects people of every age, economic situation, and race.

 Lots of things can affect the production and balance of neurotransmitters — including surprising things like stress and exposure to daylight.
 Using alcohol and drugs also can cause chemical changes in the brain that affect mood.

-Medications that doctors use to treat depression work by helping to restore the proper balance of neurotransmitters.
+Medicines that doctors use to treat depression work by helping to restore the proper balance of neurotransmitters.

 Daylight can affect how the brain produces some neurotransmitters, like melatonin and serotonin.
 When there is less daylight, the brain produces more melatonin.
 When there is more daylight, the brain produces more serotonin.